Ace Frehley Goes Space Truckin’ At The Colonial Theater

 The band that came on to warm things up for Ace was SIMO, named

-after the lead guitar player and vocalist J.D.
+after its lead guitarist and vocalist, J.D.
 Simo.
 This is a classic power trio that included

 the bass player Elad Shapiro and drummer Adam Abrashoff.

-Abrashoff had a minimal drum kit and what he accomplished with it was amazing.
+Abrashoff had a minimal drum kit, and what he accomplished with it was amazing.
 That is real talent when you take something small and make it sound so big.
-Shapiro is no slouch on the bass either, his fingers are a flash and he is the perfect companion to Abrashoff’s talents J.D. is a very innovative guitar player taking the nod from the blues and the psychedelic era of the 60s ala Hendrix.
-His voice is tremendously powerful as well.
-I also heard plenty of Allman Brothers influence in their music.
-I could see they use vintage equipment as well to get their sound, obviously a very smart move on their behalf.
+Shapiro is no slouch on the bass either; his fingers are a flash, and he is the perfect companion to Abrashoff’s talents.
+J.D. is a very innovative guitar player, drawing inspiration from the blues and the psychedelic era of the 1960s, much like Hendrix.
+His voice is also tremendously powerful.
+I also heard a strong influence of the Allman Brothers in their music.
+I could see that they also use vintage equipment to achieve their sound, which is obviously a brilliant move on their part.

-Abrashoff had a minimal drum kit and what he accomplished with it was amazing.
+Abrashoff had a minimal drum kit, and what he accomplished with it was amazing.
 That is real talent when you take something small and make it sound so big.
-Shapiro is no slouch on the bass either, his fingers are a flash and he is the perfect companion to Abrashoff’s talents J.D. is a very innovative guitar player taking the nod from the blues and the psychedelic era of the 60s ala Hendrix.
-His voice is tremendously powerful as well.
-I also heard plenty of Allman Brothers influence in their music.
-I could see they use vintage equipment as well to get their sound, obviously a very smart move on their behalf.
+Shapiro is no slouch on the bass either; his fingers are a flash, and he is the perfect companion to Abrashoff’s talents.
+J.D. is a very innovative guitar player, drawing inspiration from the blues and the psychedelic era of the 1960s, much like Hendrix.
+His voice is also tremendously powerful.
+I also heard a strong influence of the Allman Brothers in their music.
+I could see that they also use vintage equipment to achieve their sound, which is obviously a brilliant move on their part.

-influences.
-The band hails from Nashville and they put on a great show.
-I also picked up their new release Let Love Show The Way on 180-gram vinyl, complete with a poster and download not to mention the retro artwork that acts as time machine (reflecting their influences).
+At the break, I went out to meet J.D., and he confirmed the influences above.
+The band hails from Nashville and puts on a great show.
+I also picked up their new release Let Love Show The Way on 180-gram vinyl, complete with a poster and download, not to mention the retro artwork that acts as a time machine (reflecting their influences).
 It was priced right as well at $20.00.
-I don’t think Ace could have asked for a better warm up band.
+I don’t think Ace could have asked for a

 After